JonathanEarle/AuditLogger/README.md

 ```

 Run the deployment script.
 Set a password for the database when prompted, this is a postgres database used to store the service's data.
+NB.
+This script requires docker to be installed and the docker daemon running.

 ```bash
   ./deploy.sh